davidelng/gator/README.md

 Install the program with `go install github.com/davidelng/gator`

-You'll have to setup a `.gatorconfig.json` file (like .gatoconfig.json.example) in your home directory providing a connection string to a PostgreSQL database (remember to disable ssl if you're in localhost).
+You'll have to setup a `.gatorconfig.json` file (see `.gatorconfig.json.example`) in your home directory providing a connection string to a PostgreSQL database (remember to disable ssl if you're in localhost).

 Now you can use `gator <cmd> [args...]` to run the program.

-Ideally, you'll want an instance of the program running and fetching feeds, and another instance to interact with the results
+Ideally, you'll want an instance of the program running and fetching feeds, and another instance to interact with the results.

 ### Available commands